AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 1. Facebook, Google and Github Login enabled
 2. Custom login page
+3. Can share a post with or without an image and display it the UI just like Facebook
-3. Sleek design
+4. Sleek design
-4. Light/Dark mode
+5. Light/Dark mode
-5. Mobile first approach
+6. Mobile first approach